tkssharma/blogs.tkssharma.com/_posts/blog/2020-03-04-react-handbook-for-developer.md

     </html>

 Now if you view your index.html in the browser, you’ll see the h1 tag we created rendered to the DOM.
-> # *The method we just used for loading JavaScript libraries into a static HTML page and rendering the React and Babel on the fly is not efficient, and is hard to maintain.*
+###  method we just used for loading JavaScript libraries into a static HTML page and rendering the React and Babel on the fly is not efficient, and is hard to maintain.*
 > # If you are planning to build a fully fledged, integrated React app, i would highly suggest to do complete setup on your PC/Laptop using create-react-app.

 ## “Create React App” via npm